egomez915/egomez915/README.md

 - 👋 Hi, I’m @egomez915
-- 👀 I’m interested in DeFi , Python, Solidity, Rust and Blockchain Development
+- 👀 I’m interested in DeFi, Python, Solidity, Rust and Blockchain Development
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently working with some projects like e-wallets, web3 and iOS app's
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Linkedin, Facebook, Instagram, Twitter (almost all social) DM to @egomez915